savadha2/PyUAVSim/README.md

 3. Path following and Path manager implemented
 4. Changed interfaces so that Users can write apps with the base classes provided

 The simulator is near complete with all the necessary bare minimum functional implementation.
 It should be straightforward to extend its functionality.
-Feel free to email me (av.sarath@gmail.com) if you have any questions

 Extensions: